Cloudy030/2009-2020_movies_cs551p/README.md

   - Genre movie page
     - By clicking a particular genre on movie page, genre page and rating movie page, description of the genre will be shown along with all movies inside that genre

-A horizontal navigation bar is showing in every web page allow users to navigate to the respective main pages.
+A horizontal navigation bar is showing in the top of every web page allow users to navigate to the respective main pages.
 Links are embedded into the data shown in the table columns movie title, rating and genre.

 ## Where to view
 Web application hosted on Render: https://cs551p-movie.onrender.com/

 ## Dependencies
-Dependencies can be viewed in requirements.txt
+Dependencies are avilable in requirements.txt
 ~~~
 behave==1.2.6
 click==8.0.4